State-by-State Childcare Tax Credit Guide

 Official site: Alaska Tax Division

-Alaska does not levy a broad state income tax, so most families will rely on the federal Child and Dependent Care Credit only.
-You can still use our Child Care Tax Credit Estimator to estimate that federal benefit.
+Alaska does not levy a broad state personal income tax, so most families here will focus primarily on the federal Child and Dependent Care Credit.
+Even without a separate state income tax credit, it is still worth organizing your records and estimating the federal benefit using our Child Care Tax Credit Estimator.

 Arizona